jozer-rami/ajna/README.md

 2. **Configure Action**
    - In the Developer Portal, create an action in the "Incognito Actions" section
-   - Use the same action name in `components/Verify/index.tsx`
+   - Use the same action name in `components/VerifyButton.tsx`

+### Background video
+Place your optimized MP4 file at `public/background.mp4`.
+A placeholder file is included in this repository; replace it with your own video to display it as the home page background.

 View docs: [Docs](https://docs.world.org/)